Halberg Awards: 2020s

+2024

+The finalists were announced on 19 December 2024, except for the favourite sporting moment, for which the finalists were announced on 17 January 2025.
+The winners were announced on 18 February 2025.

+2023

+The finalists were announced on 10 January 2024, except for the favourite sporting moment, for which the finalists were announced six days later.
+The winners were announced on 14 February 2024.

 2022

 The finalists were announced on 11 January 2023, except for the favourite sporting moment, for which the finalists were announced six days later.
 The winners were announced on 15 February 2023.

 2021

 The finalists were announced on 12 January 2022, except for the favourite sporting moment, for which the finalists were announced two days later, and cover achievements in both 2020 and 2021.
 The winners were announced on 23 February 2022.

 2020

 The 2020 awards were deferred because of the COVID-19 pandemic, with performances during 2020 eligible for inclusion in the 2021 Halberg Awards.

 2010s

 The winners for the decade awards were announced on 24 March 2021.

 2019

 The finalists were announced on 14 January 2020 except for the favourite sporting moment, which was announced on 16 January.
 The awards ceremony was held on 13 February at the Spark Arena in Auckland.

 2018

 The finalists were announced on 10 January 2019, with the awards ceremony being held on 21 February.